spacing pixel spacing pixel spacing pixel

 no frames image nframes.gif

 The CONTROL element between the various intermediate GIF images is set at 1 second (100 1/100ths).
 The last interval is set for 5 seconds (actually 100/100ths + 417/100ths).
 In addition to timing information, this element can also contain transition information about how the next image is to be display.
-In these examples, simple replacement is being used.
+This sample uses the simple replacement technique.

 The IMAGE control defines the next image in the series to be presented.
 This 'noframes' GIF is made up of the 7 images at the left.